 The Autoconfigure Utility currently may not be able to locate the nonactive port.
-For example, if a dual-ported disk drive is connected and responding at Port A, the CPU attached to Port B may not be able to find Port B with the Autoconfigure Utility.
-If this problem occurs, the user should execute the AUTOCONFIGURE ALL/LOG command after the system is running.
+For example, if a dual-ported disk drive is connected and responding at Port A, the CPU attached to Port B might not be able to find Port B with the Autoconfigure Utility.
+If this problem occurs, execute the AUTOCONFIGURE ALL/LOG command after the system is running.